Urban Cowboy Lodge

 Drinking at Elevation: The Back Bar as Destination

 The Catskills have spent the better part of a decade repositioning themselves as a credible weekend destination for New Yorkers who want more than a ski lodge and a bottle of house red.
 That shift has produced a particular type of property: the lodge-bar hybrid, where the accommodation and the drinking program are genuinely co-equal.
-Urban Cowboy Lodge, at 37 Alpine Rd in Big Indian, sits squarely in that category.
+Urban Cowboy Lodge, a bar at 37 Alpine Rd in Big Indian, NY 12410, is a casual, reservation-recommended stop in the Catskills.
 The address alone tells you something about the register: Big Indian is the quieter, less trafficked stretch of the Shandaken corridor, past the points where most weekend visitors turn off toward Woodstock or Phoenicia.
 Getting here requires intention, which means the people who do arrive are usually looking for something specific.

 That specificity shows in the bar.
 The dominant tendency at Catskill lodges has been to lean into local cider, regional wine, and draft beer as the path of least resistance.
 Urban Cowboy takes a different posture.
 The back bar here is assembled with the sensibility you'd associate with a serious urban program, the kind of curation you'd find at ABV in San Francisco or Allegory in Washington, D.C., rather than a resort amenity.
 American whiskey is the backbone: bourbon and rye across a range of producers and price points, with enough depth that a guest can work through the shelf on repeat visits without covering the same ground twice.